Montserrat Secondary School: History

-It was established by the 1938 merger of a government boys' secondary school, Montserrat Boys Grammar School, and a private girls' secondary school.
-Originally not all Montserrat citizens had the right to a secondary education, and the school chose which students may be admitted.
-A May 2011 Montserrat government report stated that the school "produced excellent results and enjoyed national esteem" in that time.
+It was established by the 1938 merger of a government boys' secondary school, Montserrat Boys Grammar School and a private girls' secondary school.
+Originally not all Montserrat citizens had the right to a secondary education, and the school chose which students were admitted.
+A May 2011 Montserrat government report said that the school "produced excellent results and enjoyed national esteem" at the time.
 Wealthier families were the main clientele of MSS.

 There were 64 students in 1941.
-In 1955 its senior/modern school opened.
-In 1971 its junior school opened.
-The May 2011 government report stated that these new divisions "did not substantially alter the elitist nature of the school."
-The school has multiple locations before settling in Salem.

-In 1986 secondary education became universal in Montserrat, and the report stated this, as well as the 1997 Soufrière Hills volcanic eruption, which reduced the student population, altered the school's culture.
+In 1955 its senior/modern school opened and in 1971 its junior school opened.
+The May 2011 government report said that the new divisions "did not substantially alter the elitist nature of the school."
+The school has had multiple locations before settling in Salem.
+In 1986 secondary education became universal in Montserrat, and the report said that as well as the 1997 Soufrière Hills volcanic eruption, which reduced the student population altered the school's culture.
 As a result of the establishment of universal secondary education, MSS established three branch junior school campuses in Dagenham, Salem, and Thompson Field.